-- 4. Major items for prequalification are, as mentioned in this provision, (i) experience in and performance on similar contracts, (ii) capability with regard to human resources and facilities, and (iii) various factors/matters relating to the financial situation, as well as experience in the country concerned, general information on the company concerned (capital, nationality, etc.), experience in projects financed by international aid organizations (See Annex I), etc. Prequalification looks at the primary contractor, but when a sub-contractor(s) will be responsible for the actual work under the contract, data on the sub-contractor(s) may be taken into consideration. - 5.
-On financial position, audited financial statements shall be submitted and must demonstrate the soundness of the applicants' financial position.
+- (01) Major items for prequalification are, as mentioned in this paragraph, a) experience in and performance on similar contracts, b) capability with regard to human resources and facilities, and c) various factors/matters relating to the financial situation, as well as experience in the country concerned, general information on the company concerned (capital, nationality, etc.), experience in projects financed by international aid organizations (See Annex I), etc. Prequalification is conducted for the main contractor, but when a subcontractor(s) performs (perform) essential work under the supervision of the main contractor, data on the subcontractor(s) may be taken into consideration. - (02) On financial position, audited financial statements shall be submitted and must demonstrate the soundness of the applicants' financial position.
 Using a financial index/ratio for Pass/Fail criteria should be avoided since such Pass/Fail criteria can not secure an impartial evaluation of the financial soundness.
 A financial index/ratio is based on different accounting procedures, rules, and methods depending on the country, and it is not the criteria to demonstrate every aspect of a bidder's financial position.
 In case the Borrower strongly requires the use of the index, Net Worth, as a very basic index, may be used.
+The Borrower should give the applicants certain flexibility with respect to the information and documents required to demonstrate their financial capability. - (03) The Borrower may request the applicants to submit a bank reference letter from a reputable commercial bank to the effect that such a bank certifies the financial capability of the applicants to meet their financial obligation to perform the said contract.
+The Borrower, however, should not request the applicants to submit the bank reference letter to the effect that such a bank issues a specific line of credit when and if the contract is awarded to the applicants.
+The reason is that it is difficult for a reputable commercial bank to issue a specific line of credit at a stage as early as prequalification, regardless of the financial capability of the applicants.
+The Borrower may request the applicants to submit the bank reference letter to the effect that such a bank will consider the issuance of a specific line of credit when and if the contract is awarded to the applicants.

-The Borrower should give the applicants certain flexibility with respect to the information and documents required to demonstrate their financial capability. - 6.
-To further improve transparency in the prequalification evaluation, the Guidelines require that clear criteria for prequalification evaluation be sent to prospective bidders. - 7.
-Criteria for prequalification should not be so strict as to limit participation to only certain companies.
+- (04) To further improve transparency in the prequalification evaluation, these Guidelines require that clear criteria for prequalification evaluation be sent to prospective bidders. - (05) Criteria for prequalification should not be so strict as to limit participation to only certain companies.
 However, it is important to set the criteria so that only fully competent companies will submit bids, in view of the "emphasis on quality."
-Arbitrary relaxation of criteria in order to allow companies in the Borrower's country to participate in the bidding is never allowed. - The prequalification criteria should be applied strictly when prequalification evaluation results are examined.
-Relaxation of prequalification criteria to favor companies in the Borrower's country (e.g., an extremely broad interpretation of a "similar experience") or the relaxation of criteria during prequalification evaluation with the justification of ensuring competition is not allowed, in light of the "emphasis on quality."
+Arbitrary relaxation of criteria in order to allow companies in the Borrower's country to participate in the bidding is never allowed. - (06) The prequalification criteria should be applied strictly when prequalification evaluation results are examined.
+Relaxation of prequalification criteria to favor companies in the Borrower's country (e.g., an extremely broad interpretation of a "similar experience") or the relaxation of criteria during prequalification evaluation with the justification of ensuring competition is not allowed, in light of the "emphasis on quality." - (07) It is not acceptable to prequalify a firm or joint venture that satisfies the criteria in all aspects of qualification but does not satisfy the criteria in one specific area.
+For example, a firm that has sufficient experience, personnel, and equipment but does not have financial capability and is likely to go bankrupt during the contract execution should be disqualified.
+A failure in one area cannot be covered by capability in other areas.